The 2020 Point-in-Time count showed 11,751 people experiencing homelessness in King County. That was before the pandemic hit.

-To counteract that inequity and fight the root causes of homelessness, we focus on, and invest in, partnering with organizations and service providers who address racial disparities and equity gaps as they support people experiencing homelessness.
+To counteract racial inequities and fight the root causes of homelessness, we focus on, and invest in, partnering with organizations and service providers who address racial disparities and equity gaps as they support people experiencing homelessness.

 Home Base